-Since our antioxidant levels are difficult to measure at any given moment, the best way to ensure you have steady protection is to control your dietary intake of antioxidants with nutritional supplements rich in vitamins, minerals and amino acids.
+Since our antioxidant levels are difficult to measure at any given moment, the best way to ensure you have steady protection is to control your dietary intake of antioxidants vitamins A, C and E with nutritional supplements, minerals and amino acids.

-The Skin Clear Supplements deliver a powerful boost of Omega-3s, B-Complex and Vitamin C, plus alpha lipoic acid (ALA), which has been shown to reduce the appearance of fine lines, and even enlarged pores.
+The Skin Clear Supplements deliver a powerful boost of Omega-3s, B-Complex and Vitamin C, plus Alpha Lipoic Acid (ALA), which has been shown to reduce the appearance of fine lines and enlarged pores.

 Tier 3: Choosing Skincare with Anti-Inflammatory Benefits

-Inflammatory foods versus anti-inflammatory foods: How to celebrate without succumbing
+Inflammatory foods versus anti-inflammatory foods: How to indulge without succumbing

 On the other side of the fence, there are quite a few foods that fight inflammation.
 University of South Carolina epidemiologists surveyed 1,943 studies and published a Dietary Inflammatory Index, with 45 food elements.
 Some of the biggest winners include:

-They’re found in fatty fish like salmon, flaxseeds, and chia seeds.
-Opting for a piece of salmon over the steak at a holiday dinner scores major points in fighting inflammation.
+They’re not only found in fatty fish like salmon but also in flaxseeds and chia seeds.
+Opting for a piece of salmon over the steak for your holiday dinner scores major points in fighting inflammation.

 It’s found in oranges (and other citrus fruits), strawberries, peppers, and tomatoes.
-Using peppers for dips instead of crackers or bread is an easy way to get the anti-inflammatory benefits of Vitamin C. And noshing on a dark-chocolate-dipped strawberry is a great alternative to a sweeter, fattier, heavily processed dessert.
+Using peppers for dips instead of crackers or bread is an easy way to get the anti-inflammatory benefits of Vitamin C. Noshing on a dark-chocolate-dipped strawberry is also a great alternative to a sweeter, fattier, heavily-processed dessert.

-The powerful antioxidant is found in plants and berries like cranberries.
-Their high amounts of ellagic acid (a polyphenol) blocks the formation of MMPs (matrix metalloproteinase), the enzymes that break down collagen and elastin in the skin.
+Polyphenols are found in plants and berries, like cranberries.
+Their high amounts of ellagic acid (a polyphenol) block the formation of MMPs (matrix metalloproteinase), which are the enzymes that break down collagen and elastin in the skin.
 The polyphenols in red wine make it a better choice than other types of alcohol.

 Find Balance by Putting Yourself First

-Perhaps the best thing you can do to protect your body and skin from inflammation is being mindful that it’s happening, and that prioritizing yourself is an important first step.
-Choosing one food over another, consciously supporting your system with supplements designed to fuel you, getting enough sleep (yes, even during the merriest time of the year!), protecting and nourishing your skin with the most effective ingredients possible—all of these are choices you can make to ensure a peaceful season, inside and out.
-To make it even easier, all of our best skincare and supplement products for this holiday season are on sale.
+Perhaps the best thing you can do to protect your body and skin from inflammation during the holiday season is being mindful that it’s happening and that prioritizing yourself is an important first step.
+Choosing one food over another, consciously supporting your system with supplements designed to fuel you, getting enough sleep, protecting and nourishing your skin with the most effective ingredients possible—all of these are choices you can make to ensure a more peaceful season, inside and out.